camunda/docker-camunda-bpm-platform/README.md

-# camunda BPM platform docker images
+# Camunda BPM Platform Docker Images

-This camunda BPM community project provides docker images of the latest camunda BPM platform releases.
-The images can be used to demonstrate and test the camunda BPM platform or can be extended with own process applications.
+This Camunda BPM community project provides docker images of the latest Camunda BPM platform releases.
+The images can be used to demonstrate and test the Camunda BPM platform or can be extended with own process applications.
 It is planned to provide images on the official [docker registry][] for every upcoming release, which includes alpha releases.